Logging into your BSO customer account

 Hardware acceleration makes resource-hungry operations run more efficiently, but sometimes doesn’t work well with older graphics cards.
 Try disabling or enabling this option within your browser settings.

-You can also click on the link below for further advice from Vimeo (but this is a little techie!).
+CLICK HERE for further advice from Vimeo (but this is a little techie!).